Residents at CHSLD Herron victims of 'organizational negligence' last spring, report finds

 The report, released Wednesday afternoon, said that if management at the private seniors' home had understood its responsibilities and used the resources at its disposal, "it is reasonable to conclude that the Grim Reaper would not have been as devastating."

-In all, between March 26 and April 16, 38 deaths at Herron were confirmed by the coroner's office.
+In all, between March 26 and April 16, at least 38 deaths at Herron were confirmed by the coroner's office.
 During a particularly dark period from April 5 to 10, 23 people died.

 When the local health authority, the CIUSSS Ouest-de-l'Île-de-Montréal, arrived at Herron on March 29, there were three employees caring for 133 residents.
 It was filled with a "nauseating odour of urine and feces" and unwashed dishes.

 The health authority took over management of the facility on April 7.

 The findings were released alongside another report into CHSLD Sainte-Dorothée, a Laval residence also ravaged by COVID-19.
 (More on that report below.)

 The report into CHSLD Herron found that its reliance on temp agencies to fill staffing shortages, coupled with a high turnover rate, made the residence particularly vulnerable when the pandemic struck.